QubesOS/qubes-doc/about/support.md

 The mailing list is also available via Gmane, a service that provides mailing lists in the form of newsgroups.
 This makes it possible for you to subscribe and read all mails sent to the list without having them all sent to your normal mail account.
-To use Gmane, you need a newsreader such as Mozilla Thunderbird.
+To use Gmane, you need a newsreader such as [Thunderbird].

 To add Gmane's server to Thunderbird, follow the instructions in [Mozilla Thunderbird's documentation for how to add